DavJaveiro/DavJaveiro_RoadMap_Study/Spring Boot in Practice/Capítulo 9 - Deploying Spring Boot applications/Chapter 9 - Deploying Spring Boot applications.md

 The various componentes to run a container are shown in figure 9.7

 One of the most importante reasons to use a container in the first place is due to its promise of reliable execution from one environment to another environment.
+It is a relatively common occurrence that in a typical infrastructure, applications may behave differently.
+For isntance, we often found that applications working perfectly in the Dev environment may have some issues while running in UAT.
+Containers remove this problem, as it is a standalone package that contains everything the application requires to run.
+Thus, if the same image is used to run the application in Dev or UAT, it is expected to run uniformly.

+Docker is the most popular and dominant container technology platform and can be used to deal with container and container images.
+Docker is so popular that it is almost synonymous with containers and container technology.

+### 9.5.1 Technique: creating a container image and running a Spring Boot application as a container

+**Problem**
+You are running the Course Tracker application in your Unix server through the WildFly application server.
+However, you've heard a lot of good things about containers and want to run the application as a container.

+**Solution**
+To proceed with the next technique, we need to install and configure Docker.
+You can refer to Docker documentation...

+In this section, we'll explore the following approaches to *Dockerize* the Course Tracker application:
+1. Use #dockerfile to create the #container image and then run the image to create the container.
+2. Use Spring Boot built-in containerization (requires Spring Boot version >=2.3).
+This use the **Paketo builpacks** to build the image.

+In these approaches, we'll use H2 in-memory database with the application to keep the examples simple.